NISOx-BDI/SC2/README.md

 # Project template

 This is a data management templete for github used by the *Neuroimaging Statistics Oxford (NISOx)* reserach group.
 This README file should cointain the most relevant information, and also a link to the publication.

+## Markdown
-A github markdown cheat sheet is available [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+A Github markdown cheat sheet is available from [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Folder structure
 There should be a general consensus on the folder structure, but extensions and adjustments are are possible.
+If a dataset that is analyzed is open, it should contain a reference to the source, in the README.md

 	.
 	|-- CITATION